PBCore-AV-Metadata/pbucore/docs/remodeling_pbcore2_to_ebucore_rdf/examples/pbcoreRelation.md

 properties to add to EBUCore: clonedTo/isClonedFrom, dubbedTo/isDubbedFrom, derivedTo/IsDerivedFrom

-These properties will map directly to relationType and relationIdentifier
+These properties will map directly to relationType and relationIdentifier, as well as instantiationRelation, instantiationRelationType, and instantiationRelationIdentifier

 **NOTE: in our previous analysis, we thought followsInSequence was a dc property, but now that I'm looking for it I can't find it?
 Does this also need to be added?**